-Former Keeper of the Department of Prehistory and Europe, and senior curator of the early medieval collections at the British Museum, Leslie Webster specialises particularly in the Anglo-Saxon and Viking period, on which she publishes and lectures widely.
-Her latest book is Anglo-Saxon Art: a new History (2012).
-She is currently Honorary Visiting Professor at the Institute of Archaeology, UCL.
+Former Keeper of the Department of Prehistory and Europe, and senior curator of the early medieval collections at the British Museum, Leslie Webster specialises particularly in the Anglo-Saxon and Viking periods, on which she publishes and lectures widely.
+She is the author of Anglo-Saxon Art: a new History (2012) and is currently Honorary Visiting Professor at the Institute of Archaeology, UCL.

 Other advisory work has included membership of the former English Heritage Museums and Archives Advisory Panel, the British Academy Corpus of Anglo-Saxon Stone Sculpture Committee, and the National Heritage Memorial Fund Advisory Panel.
-She is actively engaged in the Staffordshire Hoard Research Project, and is co-editor of the forthcoming publication on this major Anglo-Saxon find.
+She is actively engaged in the Staffordshire Hoard Research Project, and is co-editor of the 2019 publication The Staffordshire Hoard: An Anglo-Saxon Treasure.